temporalio/documentation/docs/typescript/search-attributes.md

 ## Future: Querying Search Attributes within a workflow

-You can programmatically retrieve attributes from a workflow execution with `GetSearchAttributes`, and log out all fields with `GetIndexedFields` in Temporal, however, this is not yet supported in the TypeScript SDK.
+You can programmatically retrieve attributes from a Workflow Execution with `GetSearchAttributes`, and log out all fields with `GetIndexedFields` in Temporal, however, this is not yet supported in the TypeScript SDK.

 ## Future: Testing Search Attributes